 The Illusionauts is the novelty of an animated film from Peru (I am unable to recall even seeing a Peruvian live-action film before).
 It was the fourth animated feature-film for Eduardo Schuldt whose other works have received little play in English.
-He did subsequently make the live-action horror film The Entity (2015).
+He did subsequently make the live-action horror film The Entity (2015) and then returned to animation with The Nutcracker Sweet (2015).
 The Illusionauts was originally made in 3D and brought up for a US release under the title Freedom Force, only to be dumped straight to dvd and shown only in 2D.

 The Illusionauts reminds of The Pagemaster (1994), an animated film that had a young boy travelling through the lands of fiction.
 Here a similar premise is given a thin patina of science-fictional rationalism by the introduction of the improbable device known as The Illusionarium – not unakin to the mental projection device used in The Cell (2000), which itself involved wave of the wand science – that allows a group of kids to be transported inside the author’s imagination and influence the outcome of the stories.
 It should be said that not a huge amount has gone into working out how such as device might work.